CDPHE/organize_illumina_fastq/README.md

 # organize_illumna_fastq

+## latest updates:
+- now creates seq_run, out_dir, and primer_set columns in terra data table
+- no longer prints all fastq files to screen, simply gives you a count
+- provides warning if sample has more or less than 4 fastq files for NEXSEQ runs
+- provides warning if sample in sample sheet does not have an associated fastq file

 ## Purpose:
 This python script can be used for illumina single end or paired end reads, by specifying ```--run_type``` as "single" or "paired", respectively.
 This python script completes the following tasks: